studylab1/SAMR-Enum-Lab/SAMR_Tools_Comparison.md

 This comparison covers tools used for Active Directory reconnaissance through the SAMR protocol, which retrieves information on users, groups, domains, and other security settings.

-## System Confiration and Enumeration vector
+## System Configuration and Enumeration vector
 The detailed configuration of the lab is specified on the Lab_Setup page.
 Other aspects to specify are as follows:
 - **Domain Functional Level**: Windows Server 2016.
 - **Forest Functional Level**: Windows Server 2016.

 The lab environment was established with two one-way forest trusts between domain-y.local and domain-z.local, configured with forest-wide authentication.
 The SAMR enumeration scan is conducted from workstation yws1.domain-y.local to zdc1.domain-z.local domain controller.
+The data on the zdc1.domain-z.local is populated with BadBlood tool.

 ## Criteria for Tool Evaluation